Dr Ailsa Holland

 A transplant to Macclesfield, Jude entered the town’s cultural scene by producing and directing two acclaimed charity productions of The Vagina Monologues.
 He soon joined the nascent Macclesfield Barnaby Festival, serving as a Trustee for several years and creating numerous events including the popular Great Barnaby Treasure Hunt, FlashPod and Dead End, an original play that he wrote and directed.

 Jude founded Entropy Events to run both regular events such as poetry slams and one-offs such as political hustings and local performances.
 Its longest-running event Speakeasy, a themed open mic discussion group recently ended after six years.
 Cinevangelist, a fortnightly screening of underappreciated films whose titled are not revealed in advance, is in its fifth year.
-An unabashed cinephile, Jude has appeared as a panelist at a screening by Manchester Metropolitan University’s Student Union and served as a judge in Macclesfield’s SilkFest short film competition, which he now helps co-organise.
+An unabashed cinephile, Jude has appeared as a panelist at a screening by Manchester Metropolitan University’s Student Union and served as a judge in Macclesfield’s SilkFest short film competition.

 A huge thank you to our partners who have been with us on this journey and made TEDxMacclesfield a reality through their financial sponsorship, equipment, skills and expertise.